-9. The Director of Resources confirms that there were no breaches of the Authorised Limit (£230m), the Operational Boundary (£219m) and the Maturity Structure of Fixed Rate Borrowing during the period to 30 September 2015.

-10. The risks for Councils are associated with affordability, interest rates and refinancing - the affordability risk is whether the Council can afford to service the loan, this has been evidenced through the Council producing a viable thirty-year financial plan for the HRA.
-This plan is reviewed quarterly by officers and half yearly reports are presented to Housing Scrutiny Panel.
+- 9. The Director of Resources confirms that there were no breaches of the Authorised Limit (£240m), the Operational Boundary (£230m) and the Maturity Structure of Fixed Rate Borrowing during the period to 30 September 2016. - There are risks for Councils are associated with affordability, interest rates and 10. refinancing - the affordability risk is whether the Council can afford to service the loan, this has been evidenced through the Council producing a viable thirty-year financial plan for the HRA.
+This plan is reviewed quarterly by officers and half yearly reports are presented to Communities Select Committee.
 The interest rate risk is whether a change in interest rate could have an impact on the viability of the financial plan.
-The Council received advice from our treasury advisors before undertaking the borrowing.
+The Council received advice from our treasury advisors before undertaking any borrowing.
 Only 17% of the amount borrowed was at a variable rate, the remainder was fixed.
 Any upward movement in interest rates would be 'hedged' by a corresponding increase in interest earned on Council investments.
 The refinancing risk is that maturing borrowings, capital project or partnership financing cannot be refinanced on suitable terms.
-Within the original capital programme, it was anticipated that all borrowing would be repaid on maturity and the capital programme would be financed through internal resources.
-The Council does though intend to borrow later in 2016-17 in order to finance approved capital projects e.g. Langston Road Retail Development.

-11. These prudential indicators assist the Council in controlling the level of debt the Council may need to finance over the coming years and ensure where debt is owed it is managed, such that the Council would not be left in a situation where it finds itself having to refinance on unsuitable terms.
+Within the original capital programme, it was anticipated that all borrowing would be repaid on maturity and that the capital programme could no longer be financed through internal resources.
+The Council does intend to borrow later in 2016-17 or 2017-18 in order to finance approved capital projects e.g. Langston Road Retail Development. - 11.
+These prudential indicators assist the Council in controlling the level of debt the Council may need to finance over the coming years and ensure where debt is owed it is managed, such that the Council would not be left in a situation where it finds itself having to refinance on unsuitable terms.

-The Council's Overall Treasury Position
+The Council's overall treasury position

-12. During the first half of 2015/16 the average investment position for the first half of the year was £61.9m.
-The table below shows the treasury position as at 30 September 2015.
+12. During the first half of 2016/17 the average investment position for the first half of the year was £61.9m.
+The table below shows the treasury position as at 30 September 2016.

-Treasury position 31/03/2015 £m 30/09/2015 £m
+Treasury position 31/03/2016 £m 30/09/2016 £m

 Total external borrowing (185.456) (185.456)

 Short term investment

-Fixed investment 56.0 45.5
+Fixed investment 37.0 33.0

-Variable investment 6.4 2.6
+Variable investment 14.6 19.9

-Long term investment 5.0 5.0
+Long term investment 0 0

-Total investments 67.4 53.1
+Total investments 51.6 52.9

-(Net Borrowing) / Net Investment Position (118.056) (132.356)
+(Net Borrowing) / Net Investment Position (133.856) (132.556)